prepref/ai-advert/README.md

 # Marketing Copywriter AI

-A project for training language models to create effective advertising texts and marketing content.
+A project to create effective advertising texts and marketing content.

 ## Folder: finetuning